Select Page

 The Economics of Charity Life

-We have 19 staff (7 full-time and 12 part-time).
+-We have now have 20 staff (7 full-time and 13 part-time).
 We don’t have a fund-raising team.
 Applications for grants are written by the staff and most fund-raising is done by volunteers.
 The general economic situation over the last few years has affected us.
 Grant giving trusts have less money available and more applications.
 Like most other charities the grant income we receive varies year on year.
-Last year our income exceeded our expenditure by £30,008, this year our income exceeded our expenditure by £918,795 due to legacy Income.
-Both of these surpluses have allowed us to plan ahead.
-Grants were slightly lower and legacies during the year were greater than at any time in the Trust’s 35 year history.
-In May 2023, the Trustees held an Extraordinary Meeting to plan how to use the incredible legacies received during this financial year, and the funds have been designated to increase our Conservation Team, allow more research and practical work and to work towards reducing the impact of the Climate and Ecological Crisis.
+This year our expenditure exceeded our income by £62,053 whereas last year our income exceeded our expenditure by £918,795.
+Grants and Legacies were significantly lower than the previous year as were donations possibly due to the ‘costs of living crisis’.

 The chart above shows our income and expenditure since 2000 and the difference between the two.
 You can see that since 2004 we have ended several years with a deficit.
 We’ve been able to weather these low periods (when expenditure exceeds income) thanks to legacy income.
-Our reserves were severely depleted by two years of deficit, (-£33,281 & -£99,674 in the 2012 and 2013 financial years) and -£40,021 in 2020.
+Our reserves were severely depleted by deficits, including this year: -£33,281 in 2012, -£99,674 in 2013, -£40,021 in 2020 and -£62,035 in 2024.
 To ensure we can continue operating at our current level we need to become less dependent on legacies and increase our regular support, donations and fund-raising.
 We need more Friends!

 You can help by: